Austin Collaborative Divorce Lawyer

 If a couple cannot agree to the terms of the divorce settlement, each party must get a new attorney to represent them during court litigation.
 Collaborative divorce is not ideal for every couple, especially if intimidation or abuse is a factor in the case.

-Emotional and Psychological Benefits of Collaborative Law:
+Emotional and Psychological Benefits of collaborative divorce:

 Emotional Well-being